-You can perform an off-host backup of NAS volumes, where a volume is backed up using multiple dynamic data streams.
+You can perform a snapshot enabled, off-host backup of NAS volumes, where a volume is backed up using dynamic backup streams.

-Each NAS volume or share is read over NFS and backed up using a configured number of backup streams.
-Files of these NAS volumes or shares are optimally distributed across streams to realize the full potential of backup streams.
-Using a single policy you can only protect assets for a single vendor.
+Each NAS volume or share is read over NFS or SMB, and backed up using a configured number of backup streams.
+Files of these NAS volumes or shares are optimally distributed real time across streams to realize the full potential of backup streams.
+You cannot mix NAS volumes or shares of different storage array vendors in a single policy.
+In other words, using a single policy you can only protect assets for a single vendor and single NAS protocol.

-Dynamic streaming is built on the NetBackup client framework and uses the NAS-Data-Protection policy type for snapshot and backup orchestration.
-The NAS-Data-Protection policy only supports storage lifecycle policy as policy storage, snapshot and backup from snapshot as primary and secondary operations.
+Dynamic streaming is built on the NetBackup client framework and uses NAS-Data-Protection policy type for snapshot and backup orchestration of NAS data.
+This policy supports SLP only for data lifecycle.